SAP/spartacus-docs/_pages/dev/command-query.md

 ## Query overview

 Query exposes some state of the system, usually by fetching it from the backend, caching for future use and keeping it fresh by reloading it when needed.
-Each query exposes loading flags zs part of the data stream.
+Each query exposes loading flags as part of the data stream.

 Load of the data is automatically triggered by first subscriber to the query.